s7nfo/blog/_posts/2024-07-12-summing-integers-fast.markdown

 # Fin
-Let me know if you have any feedback and thank you to the HighLoad community on Signal, especially Grace Fu and Jack Frigaard.
+Let me know if you have any feedback and thank you to the HighLoad community on Telegram, especially Grace Fu and Jack Frigaard.